 Best Overall: Heritage Auctions Coins

-Why We Chose It: Heritage Auctions Coins is the top auction site in the world.
-With over 2,500 successful auctions resulting in over $4 billion in sales, Heritage is the industry standard for selling currency online.
+Why We Chose It: Heritage Auctions Coins is the top auction site in the world with the most successful auctions resulting in over $1.4 billion in sales, Heritage is the industry standard for selling currency online.

 Live online auction broadcast worldwide

 10 percent seller’s fee charged for items under $2,500

 Have to wait 45 days to receive payment

 Heritage Auctions was founded in 1976 and is now the premier auction house for rare and unique collectibles.
 It is the top coin auction house in the world in terms of volume, selling some of the most valuable coins in the world.

 Heritage Coins offers a wide array of services, including consignment and free and paid appraisals, and it has local offices around the world for consultation on selling your rare coins.

 With almost 1.5 million registered users for its online auctions and a live broadcast that can be viewed worldwide, Heritage puts more eyes on your items than any other auction house.